dhruvjadvani/JS-DSA-FreeCodeCamp/01_Basic JavaScript/42_Modify_Array_Data/readme.md

 **Note**: There shouldn't be any spaces between the array name and the square brackets, like ```array [0]```.
 Although JavaScript is able to process this correctly, this may confuse other programmers reading your code.

 # Problem Statement
+Modify the data stored at index 0 of myArray to a value of 45.